rajaraodv/redispubsub/README_with_cf_blog_format.md

 <br>
 ***Along the way, we will cover:***

-1. How to use Socket.io & Sticky Sessions
+1. How to use Socket.io and Sticky Sessions
 2. How to use Redis as a session store
 3. How to use Redis as a pubsub service
 4. How to use sessions.sockets.io to get session info (like user info) from Express sessions
-5. How to configure Socket.io client and server to properly reconnect after one or more server instances goes down ( i.e. has been restarted / scaled down / has crashed)
+5. How to configure Socket.io client and server to properly reconnect after one or more server instances goes down (i.e. has been restarted / scaled down / has crashed)

 ***